Venezuela politician's 'disappearance' stirs Chavez's home state

-BARINAS, Venezuela He had just left his office by car and was passing a nearby church when the state security vans swooped in on Wilmer Azuaje.
+BARINAS, Venezuela (Reuters) - He had just left his office by car and was passing a nearby church when the state security vans swooped in on Wilmer Azuaje.

 Put on a military plane hours later on May 3, the 40-year-old regional lawmaker - one of the best-known opposition figures in the rural home state of former Venezuelan President Hugo Chavez - has not been seen since.